lodum/CancerExplorer/README.md

 Explorer view:
 The view helps to explore epidemiological and environmental data in a parallel way.
-This interactive visual representations allows the user to detect patterns and structures in the data that are difficult to realise in a non-visual way
+This interactive visual representations allows the user to detect patterns and structures in the data that would be difficult to realise in a non-visual way

 ![CancerExplorer application][3]